aptitudetechnology/gabby-lua/refactor-lua.md

 # Refactoring Gabby from Go to Lua: Complete Guide

+note the files from the go version are in the "gofiles" folder.

 ## Project Overview
 Refactor the existing Go-based P2P chat application "Gabby" to Lua while maintaining all core functionality and improving where possible.